fwessels/minio/DESIGN.md

 ## Layout on disk

 Minio has been designed with simplicitly in mind.
 This permeates not only to 'operational' simplicity (not needing config files, external dependencies, setup scripts, etc. in order to run Minio), but also to keeping the actual storage of objects as plain and simple as possible.
-Many years down the line people, without hypothetical access to (source code of) Minio itself, should be able to figure out how to reconstruct the data themselves.
+Many years down the line, people, even without hypothetical access to (source code of) Minio itself, should be able to figure out how to reconstruct the data themselves.

-For the File System/`fsObjects` mode this is relatively trivial as it directly represents the underlying disk.
+For the File System/`fsObjects` mode this is pretty trivial as it directly represents the underlying disk.
 More information can be found [here](https://github.com/minio/minio/tree/master/docs/backend/fs).

 For the Erasure Coding/`xlObjects` mode, a simple directory and file structure is used in combination with JSON files that describe the properties (such as hash value and algorithm for bitrot protection) of the chunks that are written.
 In fact it should be entirely possible to read/reconstruct data outside of Minio server.
 Full details can be found [here](https://github.com/minio/minio/tree/master/docs/backend/xl).

-## What did we not discuss
+## What we did not discuss

 This document has focused on the most important design aspects of Minio but necessarily has not been able to cover 'all' topics.
-As such below is a non-conclusive list of topics that are not covered here (along with pointers in case there is additional documentation):
+As such below is an additional list of topics for further reading (along with pointers in case there is additional documentation):
 - bucket [notifications](https://github.com/minio/minio/tree/master/docs/bucket/notifications) and [policies](https://github.com/minio/minio/tree/master/docs/bucket/policy)
 - configuration data as stored in [config.json](https://github.com/minio/minio/tree/master/docs/config)
 - [shared](https://github.com/minio/minio/blob/master/docs/shared-backend/DESIGN.md) back-end mode